openlibhums/memory-alpha/content/pages/support/accounts-and-roles/janeway-roles-and-permissions.md

 - Manage roles within their journal.
 - View and edit account activation status for journal users.
 - Edit basic account information on behalf of users.
-- View a user’s assignment history (editorial, review, proofing, etc.).
+- View a user's assignment history (editorial, review, proofing, etc.).
   - The user history page also displays emails sent directly to the user - excluding 'automated' emails such as reminders, notifications and invitations.

 ### Staff permission